KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 ### 8.5 The Cosmic Ecology of the Multiverse

 Just as Earth expresses a **local field of soul**,
+each universe within the multiversal model
-each universe carries a unique **cosmic ecology**.
+carries a unique **cosmic ecology**.

 Some may lean toward centropy,
-others toward entropy—
+others toward entropy —
 but all reveal a structure of interaction
 between **soul, form, and resonance**.

-Some universes possess
+Some universes may possess
-subtler forms of embodiment—
+subtler forms of embodiment —
 less dense, more symbolic,
-archetypal in nature—
+more archetypal in configuration —
 yet still structured
 for the unfolding of soul
 across layered emanations.

 Realms of patterned thought
 or dreamlike resonance
-are associated with L3 and L2—
+are more often associated with L3 and L2 —
-subtle fields of being—
+subtler fields of being —
-rather than embodied strata (L1).
+than with embodied strata (L1).

 Other universes may be nearly inert,
-dominated by entropy,
+prevalently entropic,
 suppressing coherence
 and slowing the soul’s motion.

-Still others thrive in harmonic balance,
+Still others may sustain harmonic balance,
 where flora and fauna
-resonate with divine archetypes—
+resonate with archetypal principles —
 living metaphors of spiritual memory.

 **Nature is never incidental**